Use the Operator Compliance Risk Score (OCRS) system

 You get more points for more serious defects or infringements.

-You will have 2 scores for each individual operator licence that you have – a roadworthiness score, and a traffic score.
+You’ll have 3 scores for each individual operator licence that you have:

-The limits for each band are different for the roadworthiness and traffic categories.
+The limits for each band are different for the roadworthiness, traffic and combined scores.
+For targeting purposes these scores will be combined using the following calculation:

 OCRS year weightings